← Back to Coaching

 This tests whether they have actually coached someone like you, or are going to figure it out as they go.

-What signals trouble: a generic "everyone makes great progress" without specifics.
+What signals trouble: a generic "everyone makes great progress" with no actual person attached.

 Question 4: What is your cancellation and rescheduling policy?